Decorative service page background

 It’s easy to forget, but one of the simplest things you can do for your recovery is drink enough water.
 Staying hydrated is essential because water helps transport nutrients to your injured joint and flush out waste products from the healing process.
 When you’re laid up with an injury, you might not feel as thirsty, but your body’s need for water is just as high.
 Try to sip water consistently throughout the day.
 While sports drinks have their place during intense exercise, plain water is your best choice for hydration during recovery to avoid unnecessary sugars.

-Your Sprain Recovery Timeline
+What to Expect from Your Sprain Recovery

 Patience is probably the last thing you want to hear when you’re sidelined with an injury, but understanding the recovery process can make a huge difference.
 A sprain doesn’t heal overnight, and your timeline will be unique to you, your body, and the severity of your injury.
 Knowing what to expect can help you stay focused and positive as you work your way back to full strength.